-- You will need a garbage bin or bags for the things that are broken and cannot be repaired or recycled
+- A garbage bin or bags for the things that are broken and cannot be repaired or recycled

-- 3 containers like a cardboard boxes and label them stay, donate and return.
+- 3 containers such like cardboard boxes and label them stay, donate and return.

-- Great we have all the tools so let’s start by clearing a work space, like a table or a bench top
+Great we have all the tools clear a work space, like a table or a bench top

-Please do not start your declutter journey working in dark cramped spaces.
+Please do not start your decluttering in dark cramped spaces.
 This can be dangerous and not overly inspiring.
-Remember it’s ok to add your favourite, once you have your work space organised, we say let’s get this party started!
+Remember it’s ok to add your favourite music to set the vibe, once you have your work space organised, we say let’s get this party started!